 - Whip the whites on high speed until they reach medium peaks.
 Try and time it so that the whites and syrup are ready at the same time.
 If not, err on the side of the syrup.
 Better whites underwhipped by a bit than syrup that is too hot.

-- Turn the mixer down to medium speed, and drizzle the syrup down the inside of the mixer bowl.
-Drizzle approximately 1/4 cup in slowly to heat the whites, and then stream the rest in.
+- Turn the mixer down to medium speed, and stream the syrup down the inside of the mixer bowl.

 - You will end up with a dense yet poofy cream that is super shiny and glossy and sticks up in straight, punk rock peaks.